samvera/questioning_authority/README.md

     CREATE INDEX "index_qa_local_authority_entries_on_lower_label" ON
       "qa_local_authority_entries" (local_authority_id, lower(label))

+  **Note: If you are using MYSQL as your database and used the MSQL database gerator we tried to execute the correct SQL to create the virtual fields and indexes for you**

 Finall you want register your authority in an initializer:

     Qa::Authorities::Local.register_subauthority('languages', 'Qa::Authorities::Local::TableBasedAuthority')

+  **Note: If you are using MYSQL as your database and used the MSQL database gerator register the MysqlTableBasedAuthority instead of the TableBasedAuthority**

 Then you can search for